greggman/HappyFunTimes/docs/unity/player-connect.md

 **NOTE: There can only be one `PlayerSpawner` script in your scene**

-At this point, assuming you have a [working controller](self-control.md), if you run your game and open some browser windows you should see your prefab being spawned.
+At this point, assuming you have a [working controller](self-control.md), if you run your game and open some browser windows to `http://localhost:18679` you should see your prefab being spawned.
 Of course it won't do anything yet.

 ## Making your player respond to input